 A vivid first-hand account of the voyage of an apprentice in a large sailing ship round “the world’s worst corner” at the beginning of this century.
 These are the days of steamships and the Panama Canal, but there are still many men who can remember the hardships and miseries of that adventurous voyage in sail round Cape Horn.
 Terrific wind, extreme cold and steep seas were everyday conditions, and often the supply of warm, nourishing food ran short.
 The courage and endurance of sailors who made the voyage round “Cape Stiff” were magnificent.
-The article is by Commander G. Rawson.
-Written from personal experience, his story not only tells of the rigours of the passage round the Horn, but it also shows us the “human side” of life at sea and introduces some characteristic old sailors.
+This chapter not only tells of the rigours of the passage round the Horn, but it also shows us the “human side” of life at sea and introduces some characteristic old sailors.

 Apart from its importance as one of the world’s great ports, Singapore is particularly interesting because its commerce is set amid the glamour of the East.
 Formerly a haunt of Oriental pirates, Singapore is now a centre for picturesque native craft and fishermen who work by most unusual methods.